Hunters of Skagen

-Hunters of Skagen (Skagensjægere) is a 1898 painting by artist Peder Severin Krøyer.
+Hunters of Skagen (Skagensjægere) is an 1898 painting by artist Peder Severin Krøyer.
 It depicts a hunt on September 21, 1897.
 The work was sold to ARoS Aarhus Kunstmuseum in 1899 and has belonged to the museum ever since.

 Painting

 The painting features a group of hunters resting on a dune slope after a successful hunt.
 The hunters are lying and sitting down resting while eating their lunch.
 They have their hunting dogs with them and in front of the group are hare carcasses.
 Behind them (in the middle) are their food baskets containing their lunch.
 The hunters naturally catch the eye, to the left there is a view beyond the open flat landscape.
 Approximately in the middle of the picture's horizon line, a beacon in Gammel Skagen can be seen.

 People

 The figures in the painting include Krøyer himself in the extreme right (lying) with the reddish beard alongside his dog Rap.
 Michael Ancher is seated left of, and above, Krøyer.
 Others left to right: Degn Brøndum, owner of Brøndum hotel, is at the extreme left, architect Ulrik Plesner (lying on his stomach), artist Einar Hein, Skagen's city treasurer Hans Brodersen, and C.F.
 Dahlerup.